 Support Texas Veterans by:

-BUY VETERANS CASH SCRATCH-OFF TICKET
+BUY CRAZY CASH MULTIPLIER SCRATCH-OFF TICKET

 Since the first veterans’ themed scratch ticket was launched in 2009, the Texas Lottery has contributed almost $90 million for programs benefiting Texas veterans.
 The Fund for Veterans’ Assistance makes grants available to eligible charitable organizations, local government agencies, and Veterans Service Organizations that provide direct services to Texas veterans and their families.
 With 1.7 million veterans spread across the state, these programs provide financial assistance, transportation services, Post-Traumatic Stress Disorder counseling and housing assistance.